-- Chapter 1, "T-Server Fundamentals," on page 23, describes T-Server, its place in the Framework 7 architecture, T-Server redundancy, and multi-site issues.
-It does not, however, provide configuration and installation information. - Chapter 2, "T-Server General Deployment," on page 37, presents configuration and installation procedures for all T-Servers.
-It follows the same general format you became familiar with during the configuration and installation of other Framework components, such as the Management Layer. - Chapter 3, "High-Availability Deployment," on page 53, describes how to set up a high-availability environment for your T-Server. - Chapter 4, "Multi-Site Support," on page 65, describes the variations available for T-Server implementations across geographical locations. - Chapter 5, "Start and Stop T-Server Components," on page 119, describes how, and in what order, to start up T-Server among other Framework components.
+- Chapter 1, "T-Server Fundamentals," on page 21, describes T-Server, its place in the Framework 7 architecture, T-Server redundancy, and multi-site issues.
+It does not, however, provide configuration and installation information. - Chapter 2, "T-Server General Deployment," on page 35, presents Configuration and Installation procedures for all T-Servers. - Chapter 3, "High-Availability Deployment," on page 51, helps you navigate the configuration and installation of a given T-Server.
+It follows the same general format you became familiar with during the configuration and installation of other Framework components, such as the Management Layer. - Chapter 4, "Multi-Site Support," on page 63, describes the variations available for T-Server implementations across geographical locations. - Chapter 5, "Start and Stop T-Server Components," on page 117, describes how, and in what order, to start up T-Server among other Framework components.
 It also provides possible stopping commands.